-Existing threatening process Description Impact on the Fitzroy River turtle Nest predation Freshw ater turtles within the Fitzroy Basin catchment have extremely high nest predation rates with close to 100 % of clutches predated each season (Limpus et al. 2007; DERM 2010; Limpus et al. 2011a; Limpus et al. 2011b).
+Existing threatening process Description Impact on turtles Nest predation Freshwater turtles within the Fitzroy Basin catchment have extremely high nest predation rates with close to 100 per cent of clutches predated each season (Limpus et al. 2007; DERM 2010; Limpus et al. 2011a; Limpus et al. 2011b).
 The high mortality of eggs has led to little to no recruitment of hatchlings into the population over the last decade.
-The population of Fitzroy River turtles is now primarily comprised of adult individuals.
+The populations of Fitzroy River turtle and white-throated snapping turtles are now primarily comprised of adult individuals.
 The key predators of freshwater turtle nests include: foxes, dogs, pigs, cats, goannas and water rats.
 Trampling of nests by cattle has also contributed to the low level of recruitment (Limpus et al. 2007; DERM 2010; Limpus et al. 2011a).
 Low population recruitment Disruption to population age structure.
-Loss of habitat The natural pool-riffle-run sequences and alluvial sand banks within the Fitzroy Basin catchment provide preferential habitat for the Fitzroy River turtle.
+Loss of habitat The natural pool-riffle-run sequences and alluvial sand banks within the Fitzroy Basin catchment provide preferential habitat for the Fitzroy River turtle and white-throated snapping turtle.
 The construction of impoundments throughout the catchment has inundated a large proportion of these natural habitats.
 The conversion of the heterogeneous lotic habitat into homogeneous lentic habitat has resulted in the loss of turtle foraging, sheltering and nesting habitat (Limpus et al. 2007; DERM 2010; Limpus et al. 2011a).
 Reduction in heterogeneity of aquatic habitats Decrease in foraging and sheltering resources Increase in competition from generalist species Decrease in availability of nesting habitat.
 Alteration of natural flow regime The construction of in-stream storage infrastructure and water extraction within the Fitzroy Basin catchment has altered the natural flow regime of the system.
 Flows within the impoundments are reduced to zero or slow flowing conditions (excluding flooding events) while, downstream conditions vary according to operational releases.
-The reduction in flows within impoundments has resulted in a change in aquatic habitat conditions including water quality and the diversity and abundance of foraging resources (e.g. macrophytes, macroinvertebrates, benthic invertebrates).
-Suitable habitat conditions occur in the upper reaches of impoundments and the Fitzroy River turtle has been recorded inhabiting these areas (Limpus et al. 2007; Limpus et al. 2011a).
+The reduction in flows within impoundments has resulted in a change in aquatic habitat conditions including water quality and the diversity and abundance of foraging resources (e.g. macrophytes, macroinvertebrates, and benthic invertebrates), but also an increase in turtle species that prefer slow-flowing conditions and a decrease in specialist species that require fast flowing conditions.
+Suitable habitat conditions occur in the upper reaches of impoundments and the Fitzroy River turtle and white-throated snapping turtle have been recorded inhabiting these areas (Limpus et al. 2007; Limpus et al. 2011a).
 Operational water releases that increase water levels downstream during the turtle nesting season may also inundate turtle nests.
 Alteration of habitat Reduction in foraging resources Inundation of turtle nests.